XinghaoYang/UTSChatbot/README.md

 Users can ask questions about the time of the IT course.
 Some examples of new questions：

 - which semester does 48024 take classes?
+- which semester does 48024 in bachelor of information technology take classes?
 - when is the 41092 in Bachelor of Information Technology?
 - which semester does 41889 start?